robinkarim/Production-Book/docs/mai/ios-sample-application.rst

 `pod install`

-CocoaPods is required for AlamoFire, EVReflection and RxBluetooth (which are used in the Cirrent sample app).
+CocoaPods is required for AlamoFire, EVReflection and RxBluetooth (which are used in the CIRRENT™ sample app).

 You can download the sample app at https://github.com/Cirrent/ZipKey-iOS-App